-In the case of the Vampire Facelift, PRP is injected and combined with the use of the hyaluronic acid filler such as Juvederm or Restylane Lyft.
+Vampire Facelift (PRP) is injected and combined with a hyaluronic acid filler such as Juvederm or Restylane Lyft.
 The filler is injected first into the areas of the deepest lines and greatest need.

-After the PRP concentration process described for the Vampire Facial, the PRP is sometimes mixed with calcium chloride, but not necessarily (this is meant to activate the growth factor immediately prior to injection).
+After the PRP concentration process described for the Vampire Facial, the PRP is sometimes mixed with calcium chloride.
+This is meant to activate the growth factor immediately prior to injection.
 During the PRP injection process, multiple areas of the face (such as the forehead, under the eyes, and the cheeks) are targeted.